-7 Adjusted for inflation to 2023 dollars (US Bureau of Labor Statistics 2025)
+&lt;sup>8 Adjusted for inflation to 2023 dollars (US Bureau of Labor Statistics 2025)

-8 Adjusted for inflation to 2023 dollars (US Bureau of Labor Statistics 2025)
+&lt;sup>9 Adjusted for inflation to 2023 dollars (US Bureau of Labor Statistics 2025)

 Reduce the harvest limit for FQSUs residing outside of Unit 2, based on the §804 Analysis: It may be possible to conserve deer populations in Unit 2 and continue providing a meaningful subsistence priority for Unit 2 residents without completely closing the hunting season to non-prioritized FQSUs.
-Reducing the harvest limit for non-prioritized FQSUs to two bucks may be a reasonable compromise based on the data presented in the analysis.
+Reducing the harvest limit for non-prioritized FQSUs may be a reasonable compromise based on the data presented in the analysis.

 Reduce the harvest limit for local FQSUs to 4 or 5 bucks only: Based on local user reports of consistently declining Unit 2 deer populations and habitat, reducing the harvest limit for local FQSUs to 4 or 5 bucks, with no doe harvest, may also be necessary to conserve the deer population and continue long-term subsistence uses of deer.
-However, this regulatory change is likely outside the scope of these special action requests.
-A separate special action, WSA25-02, is currently under consideration.
-If WSA25-02 is adopted, it would eliminate Federal doe harvest opportunities for the 2025/26 season.
+However, this regulatory change is likely outside the scope of this proposal.
+Two Wildlife Proposals, WP26-06/-07, requesting the elimination of doe harvests in Unit 2 are currently under consideration and are considered in a separate analysis.